cameraui/sdk/go/docs/api/plugin.md

 	func IsHub(c *PluginContract) bool

-IsHub reports whether the plugin's role is Hub \(vendor cloud integration that manages its own cameras end\-to\-end\).
+IsHub reports whether the plugin's role is Hub \(a cross\-camera aggregator such as a smart\-home bridge or recorder, which owns no cameras of its own\).

 Example: